Last updated on July 20, 2022

 As an instructor preparing your course for a new term, you may find yourself balancing several different tasks at once.
 Even with existing course content from a previous term, you will still need to customize and make changes to content, due dates, and in some cases, technology, to keep your course relevant for a new group of students and a brand new term.

 Fortunately, there are a few techniques and tools you can use to make updating a previous course for a new semester quicker, easier, and less stressful.
 This Canvas Spotlight will cover some best practices and techniques to prepare your existing course for a new term.

 Best Practices and Featured Tutorials

-- Reference the Course Copy Guide for detailed steps on how to copy/migrate your course.
+- Reference the Copy a Canvas Course into the New Semester guide for detailed steps on how to copy/migrate your course.

 - Copy your previous course into one of your sandboxes before making updates rather than updating the previous course.
 That way, if there are any questions about the previous course, it’s still set up exactly the same as it was when you taught it.

 - Once you’ve made the changes in your sandbox shell, copy it over to your new semester shell.

 - To learn more about using sandboxes, visit our tutorial, “Everything You Need to Know about Sandboxes.”

 - Thoroughly review your previous course to identify what worked, what didn’t, and what, if anything, you would like to change.
 One idea is to make a note of any areas where you have manually added due dates.
 Anything manually entered will not be automatically updated for the new term if you use Canvas’s option to edit assignment dates.